Theodore Napier: Stay in Scotland

 In 1893, he moved to Scotland.
 He was soon involved with the Neo-Jacobite Revival movement, and became the Scottish secretary of the Legitimist Jacobite League of Great Britain and Ireland, the leading Neo-Jacobite group.
 Napier was a strong supporter of the restoration of the House of Stuart and a reversal of the Acts of Union 1707, his desired outcome being a loose federation of England, Scotland, Ireland and Wales under a strong Stuart monarchy.

 Napier was generally regarded as eccentric and on the fringes of the Nationalist movement; he insisted on wearing full Highland regalia in public.
 He was notable for his dislike of all forms of modernity, especially liberalism, socialism and republicanism.
 He sided with the Boers during the Second Boer War and drew comparisons between the defeat of the Boers and his perceived defeat of the Scots.

 In 1896, he began what is still an annual commemoration of the Battle of Culloden.

 After the death of Queen Victoria in 1901, Napier objected to the coronation of her successor King Edward VII.
 Napier believed that as no King Edward had ever sat on the throne of Scotland, the next king could not be Edward VII.
 He petitioned that Edward use a different name, and when that request was ignored, he announced his intention to attend the coronation ceremony and "challenge the King's champion to mortal combat".

 Essendon Park

 Napier is well known for his donation in 1920 of 10 acres of native bushland to Essendon Council (now part of the City of Moonee Valley) for parkland.
 This land is now called Napier Park.
 The deed of Gift required that the land remain as native bushland, and consequently the park is an excellent indication of what the land in Strathmore was like prior to European settlement.

+In literature and popular culture

+The striking nature of Napier's Highland garb is referenced by Neil Munro in "Erchie on the Coronation", an Erchie MacPherson story published in the Glasgow Evening News on 11 August 1902.